Social and Cultural Problems

 As a student, you will come in contact with others that are very different from you.
 Differences can be found on many dimensions: race, ethnic identity, national origin, religious beliefs, sexual preference, economic status, and others.
 When people with such differences come together in one, relatively small community, there is a lot of opportunity for both conflict and mutual enrichment.
 An important part of the mission of Jacksonville State University involves expanding the intellect and experience of students, and it is hoped that all will benefit from the full range of opportunities available to them.
 Approaching those different from you with an open mind and civil tolerance will help you obtain this benefit.
 This does not mean that you are expected to endorse or condone the beliefs and behavior of others.
 Rather, it means learning what you can about the variety of human experience and using it to enrich your own life and give productive voice to your opinions.

 "Adapt and overcome" is a saying the Marines use when faced with obstacles.
 If you find that you are having difficulty positively adapting to the social and cultural challenges you face at Jacksonville State University, counseling may be of help.
-Contact Counseling and Career Services at 256-782-5475 for an appointment.
+Contact Counseling Services at 256-782-5475 for an appointment.

 Courtesy of University of Alabama